imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

-my FAVORITE tool. in all seriousness though, this can be useful in situations where you have some code you really don't understand despite your best efforts, and you need to have a chat with its author. alternatively, you may want to credit someone for revision that was really good. it looks like this:
+my FAVORITE tool. in all seriousness though, this can be useful in situations where you have some code you really don't understand despite your best efforts, and you need to have a chat with its author. alternatively, you may want to credit someone for a revision that was really good. it looks like this:

 ```